What are Prescription Opioids?

 Using opioids can negatively impact and affect your health including your heart, brain and body due to the effects and strain it causes on us.
 There are symptoms that occur when you use opioids that will indicate that it may be affecting your health.
 There are both short-term and long-term effects that can occur when taking opioids.

-According to a report published online in the Annals of Internal Medicine by a National Institute of Health expert panel and by the American Academy of Neurology, the harms of opioids often outweigh the benefits for treating chronic non-cancer pain.
+According to a report published online in the Annals of Internal Medicine by a National Institute of Health expert panel and by the American Academy of Neurology, the harms of opioids often outweigh the benefits for treating chronic non-cancer pain, as using can often lead to needing to go through long-term recovery.

 When you read the rules for long-term pain from cancer are often different.
 Carefully managed but increasing doses of opioids may be the best option for cancer patients.